 - Increase exercise - extra exercise can work to fight excess cortisol production and hence alleviate many of the negative symptoms of stress.
 In addition releasing nervous energy can bring your dog’s body and mind in to better balance.

 - Keep to a schedule - Knowing what is coming next and being able to rely on it is a great stress reliever for dogs, as such they thrive on routine and regularity.
 So create a schedule of activities and a fixed daily routine and stick to it.

 - Create a quiet space for your dog.

 - Noisy events in and around your home can lead to high levels of anxiety in dogs.
-Prepare a small room containing everything your dog needs including food, water, a nice, cozy Bobby Bed, and some toys.
+Prepare a small room containing everything your dog needs including food, water, a nice, comfy calming dog bed, and some toys.